CERN/Quantumacy/QKDSimkit/README.md

 ## P2P
 The peer to peer mode provides two servers (Alice and Bob) to simulate a synchronous exchange, there are three components: the channel, Alice and Bob

-* Use the following command to run the channel, you can use this channel also in the Server - Client architecture and similarly it is possible to use custom settings like noise (-n) and eavesdropper (-e)
+* Use the following command to run the channel, you can use this channel also in the Server-Client architecture and similarly it is possible to use custom settings like noise (-n) and eavesdropper (-e)
 ```
 $ QKDSimkit channel -a [hostname:port]
 ```